The manor of Sudbury is listed in Domesday book (1086).

 Sudbury experienced considerable change in the mid 20th century.

-The site of the World War II US Army hospital in Sudbury Park was bought by compulsory purchase in 1948 and converted into a prison: HMP Sudbury.
+The site of the World War II US Air Force hospital in Sudbury Park was bought under threat of compulsory purchase in 1948 and converted into a prison: HMP Sudbury.
 A modern housing estate, intended to house prison officers, was also built by HM Prison Service in Sudbury Park.

 In 1967 Sudbury Hall, its principal contents, part of its gardens and a small acreage of parkland were transferred to the National Trust by the 10th Lord Vernon, in part payment of death duties.